dipstef/procol/README.rst

 Procol
 ======

-A library for concurrent processing:
+A collection of function and classes for concurrent processing
-Includes producer-consumer for in-inter process communication, as well remote implementations based on zero-mq and multiprocessing remote manager.
-Other features include scheduling and a pool worker

 Pool
 ====